xV4L3x/sub-scope/README.md

 ```

-## 🧩 Extending Scanner
+## 🧩 Extending SubScope

-Scanner's architecture is designed for easy extension:
+SubScope's architecture is designed for easy extension:

 - **Add a new enumeration technique** — Create a module in `modes/dns/enumeration/`, implement a function with the signature `(args, domain, max_threads)`, register it in `enumeration/main.py`
 - **Add a new DNS aggregator** — Drop a module in `dns_aggregators/`, implement `(domain, args, url)`, register in `dns_aggregators/main.py`